studentkittens/lncs-pandoc/paper.md

 ![Concept of two-factor authentication.](img/2fauth.png)

 ## Acts like a USB keyboard

 The basic idea is that YubiKey acts like a keyboard when it is plugged into a USB port.
 Which means there is no need for additional drivers or client software.
 The YubiKey will be identified as a standard USB Human Interface Device (HID).
 Therefore it is possible to use the native system drivers.
 Furthermore no battery is needed.
+Similar to any other USB keyboard the YubiKey is a USB 1.0/2.0 device[@manual chapter 2].